flashh-g/GameOfLife/README.md

 - WASD to move camera around
 - Q key to zoom out
 - E key to zoom in
-- Escape key to quite program
+- Escape key to quit program